Skip to content

 LeftRight

-The Pentagon asked the White House to approve a $200 billion congressional war funding request — four times its original estimate.
-Defence Secretary Hegseth said the figure 'could move.'
-Fortune calculated this funds approximately 140 more days of operations at the current burn rate.
+The Pentagon asked the White House on 19 March to approve a $200 billion war funding request — 4 times its original estimate.
+Defence Secretary Hegseth said the figure could move.
+Fortune calculated the sum covers roughly 140 more days of operations at the current burn rate.

 Brent crude has risen 76% in 19 days.
 Three named energy analysts now model $200 per barrel as a realistic outcome — and Middle Eastern benchmarks have already crossed $150.